 Before you launch your social learning platform it is crucial to think about what your users need.
 Talk to the people in your community, ask them about their challenges and what would benefit them.
 You can do this through a formal survey or informal discussions.

-2. Start with a pilot
+2. Start with an MVP

 Starting small ensures you can test your product on a smaller scale and improve your platform before the full launch.
 This feedback will help you find bugs, find out what works, giving you the best chance of success.
 What is more, the early group will create some activity on your platform so you will not be starting from scratch.